Photos by Kamal Moon

 Becoming a dissenter

-Wright grew up in Bentonville, Arkansas, and attended the University of Arkansas, where she earned a Master’s and a Law Degree, studying under Bill and Hillary Clinton.
-She also has a Master’s Degree in National Security Affairs from the U.S. Naval War College.
+Wright grew up in Bentonville, Arkansas, and earned Master’s and Law degrees at the University of Arkansas, where Bill and Hillary Clinton were instructors.
+She also has a Master’s degree in National Security Affairs from the U.S. Naval War College.

 She served 29 years in the U.S. military, 13 as an active-duty soldier and 16 in the Army reserves, retiring as a colonel.